 EVERY WEEK, ONE OF THE MEMBERS of the Mission Committee assists our treasurer, Ron Diamond, by counting the donation in our offering plates.
 We require two counters, and we need volunteers.
 Please consider assisting by volunteering for a Sunday.
 It is not difficult, and your help would be greatly appreciated.

-A blessed Thanksgiving to all!
+A blessed Christmas to all!

 HOW TO CONTACT

 The Rev'd Donald Turner, Vicar Vicarage: (609) 494-5048 Cell phone: (609) 661-1663